groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-docm-files-groupdocs-merger-java/_index.md

 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 **Direct Download:**
-Download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+Download the latest JAR from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

-### License Acquisition
+## License Acquisition

-You can start with a free trial to test the full capabilities of GroupDocs.Merger.
-If needed, you can acquire a temporary license or purchase a full license directly from their website.
+Start with a free trial to explore full capabilities.
+For production, obtain a temporary or full license from the GroupDocs website.

-#### Basic Initialization and Setup
+## Basic Initialization and Setup

-Begin by creating an instance of `Merger`, providing it with the path to your initial DOCM file:
+First, create a `Merger` instance pointing at your initial DOCM file.

 ```java
 import com.groupdocs.merger.Merger;